Kotlin/kandy/docs/topics/guides/Tooltips-Guide.md

 Set `tooltips(true)` to hide tooltips from the layer.

-To hide axis tooltips, you can set "blank" parameters of the `theme()` function.
+To hide axis tooltips, you can set "blank" parameters of the `style()` function.

 <!---FUN guideTooltipHide-->